 If you’re starting out from your home, be sure your studio is set up to accommodate flow from one machine to the next, has ample storage, considers ergonomics, and is an inspiring space where you’ll be motivated to spend time.

-Sarah’s line, in the beginning, was produced primarily by her own hands but she began outsourcing some elements to local sewers as she grew.
-Now, she’s working with factories, and taking back her time to focus on building her brand, developing new collections, and growing her new retail channel.
+In the beginning, Sarah’s line was produced primarily by her own hands, but she began outsourcing some elements to local sewers as she grew.
+Now, she’s working with factories and taking back her time to focus on building her brand, developing new collections, and expanding her wholesale channel.

-How you choose to tackle production comes down to a few questions:
+Ultimately, how you choose to tackle production and choose a manufacturing partner comes down to a few questions:

 - How large are your runs?

 - Is “made in America” or “made locally” important to you?